leigh-perry/leigh-perry.github.io/posts/2019-04-03-fix-haskell-to-scala.markdown

 title: Converting Haskell's fix function to Scala
 ---

-[That article](/posts/2019-04-01-fix-haskell-function.html) introduces the `fix` function – the essence of recursion.
+[That article](/posts/2019-04-01-fix-haskell-function.html) introduces the `fix` function – the essence of fixursion.
 It was neatly expressed in Haskell.
 In fact, the implementation is almost identical to the lambda calculus version, probably because Haskell's syntax was itself based on lambda calculus.